-The Maastricht Graduate School of Governance (MGSoG) of Maastricht University is integrated within UNU-MERIT.
-MGSoG is a member of APPAM, the Association for Public Policy Analysis and Management, and of NASPAA, the Network of Schools of Public Policy, Affairs, and Administration.
+UNU-MERIT’s Graduate School of Governance is a member of APPAM, the Association for Public Policy Analysis and Management, and of NASPAA, the Network of Schools of Public Policy, Affairs, and Administration.

 The starting point of the MPP programme is to stimulate students to gain an understanding of the basic idea of good governance.
 The emphasis of the programme lies with the question of how can public policy be dealt with in the most effective and efficient way.

-To guarantee high quality in an international environment, we cooperate with the faculties of Maastricht University, partner universities and international bodies, such as the International Labour Organization (ILO).
+To guarantee high quality in an international environment, we cooperate with the faculties of Maastricht University, partner universities and international bodies.
 The MPP programme concentrates on public policy analysis and governance in general and includes the following specialisations:

 In this programme, you will be trained in formulating, implementing, monitoring and evaluating policy in order to be able to give recommendations for improving or replacing ongoing policies.
 Students are provided with a variety of skills, tools and knowledge which will enable them to work as policy designers and policy analysts in public and private institutions.

 The programme serves various groups of students, ranging from bachelor’s students to mid-career professionals.
-UNU-MERIT and its School of Governance aim to recruit students with strong academic records, a demonstrated commitment to public (international) affairs and/or an outstanding potential for career growth and leadership.
+We aim to recruit students with strong academic records, a demonstrated commitment to public (international) affairs and/or outstanding potential for career growth and leadership.
 See our ‘Master’s Voice‘ blog for the latest news and views from staff, students and alumni.
 Or follow our MPP Student Ambassador, Leopoldo Perez Obregon, and benefit from his experiences and insights!
 Leopoldo is sharing his journey in the MPP throughout the academic year 2021-2022, both on Facebook and Instagram.